coderofsalvation/lodash-fp-composition/README.md

 2. all functions return a function which support only 1 input-argument
 3. almost all functions return 1 output argument
 4. I want to compose promises and functions together hasslefree
+5. if/else statements are impossible to reuse (but functions are)

 What does code looks like with lodash/fp + this?